Tostaky71/MSCV2_RoboticsProject/README.md

 <a name="2DMappingAndNavigation"></a>
 # 1.&ensp; 2D Mapping and Navigation

-This part presents our method to, first, build a 2D map of a room, and then let the Turtlebot navigate autonomously thanks to a pre-defined path on the built 2D map, and with obstacles avoidance.
+This part presents our method to, first, build a 2D map of a room, and then let the Turtlebot navigate autonomously thanks to a pre-defined path on the known 2D map, and with obstacles avoidance.

 <a name="2DMapping"></a>